-Fortunately, it’s a Derby Day race card of extraordinary depth and quality.
-MansionBet has all the action, from the glorious Epsom Downs Racecourse, in the heart of Surrey.
+We have the latest Epsom betting tips and previews on these pages from our team of expert writers, including award-winning jockey Hayley Turner.
+MansionBet has all the action from the glorious Epsom Downs Racecourse, in the heart of Surrey.
 Saddle up and get ready to race.

 It’s also the only chance for any thoroughbred breeder to grab the elusive Triple Crown; a feat so rare, the last time it happened was in 1970 when the mighty Nijinsky won it.
 Perhaps, it was his diet of raw eggs and Irish Stout that clinched it.

 You can follow the action live at MansionBet when you are logged in to your account.

 Here are some of the featured races to take place on the first day of the Epsom Derby Festival, with full previews and tips on our Epsom Oaks Day page.

 Open to two-year-old thoroughbreds, the Woodcote Stakes is a conditions flat horse race.
 The race is run over a distance of six furlongs and three yards.
 Colts carry 9 st 0 lb, fillies get an allowance of 5 lb.
 The race was first run in 1794.
 Sponsored by the British European Breeders’ Fund, this is where the forward-thinking punter can see what horse might be a contender for the following year’s Derby.
 Easy to ignore this race but the canny horse racing fan will be taking notes.